 Clearly, fulfillment options for Canadian businesses are growing in both number and diversity.
 If that’s what has been holding you back from selling online, it’s time to take another look at it.

 Before you approach 3PL companies, you should identify and outline your requirements.

-- Analyse your current performance
+- Analyze your current performance